sachinym/dp-203-azure-data-engineer/Instructions/Labs/4-Azure-Databricks-SQL.md

     ![](./images/ad-lab4-22.png)

 8. Now the Dashboard has been Published successfully.
-Click on **view** to view the Dashboard.
+Click on **here** to view the Dashboard.
 Alternatively you can also view the dashboard by navigating to the **Dashboard** at the left pane.

    ![](./images/ad-lab4-23.png)